lauraflyra/PassiveActiveGit/README.md

   e) the data from all images that were presented to a participant is combined in a final dataframe, which is then saved in files '../separate_participant_data/Final_Data/data_subj_'+str(subject_number)+'.dat'.

-    Final data can be found in: https://osf.io/v2cdh/
+ !!Final data can be found in: https://osf.io/v2cdh/